secretsudev/terraform-provider-kentik-cloudexport/docs/index.md

 ---
 layout: ""
-page_title: "Provider: Kentik CloudExport"
+page_title: "Provider: Kentik Cloud Export"
 description: |-
-  The Kentik CloudExport provider provides resources to interact with Kentik CloudExport API.
+  The Kentik Cloud Export provider is used to work with Kentik Cloud Exports, which allow to import flow logs and meta-data from services deployed in public clouds.
 ---

-# Kentik CloudExport Provider
+# Kentik Cloud Export provider

-The Kentik CloudExport provider provides resources to interact with Kentik CloudExport API.
+The Kentik Cloud Export provider is used to work with Kentik Cloud Exports, which allow to import flow logs and meta-data from services deployed in public clouds.

 ## Example usage

-Go to folder with Terraform `.tf` definition files for CloudExport resources/data sources ([./examples/**](./examples)):
+Go to folder with Terraform `.tf` definition files for Cloud Export resources/data sources ([./examples/**](./examples)):

 1. Configure provider with parameters: